prettymuchbryce/easystarjs/README.md

 EasyStar.js is licensed under the MIT license.
 You may use it for commercial use.

-## Running the example locally
+## Running the demo locally

-In order to run the example you will need node.js, and npm installed.
+In order to run the demo you will need node.js, and npm installed.

 	git clone https://github.com/prettymuchbryce/easystarjs.git

-	cd easystarjs/example
+	cd easystarjs/demo

 	npm install

 	node app.js

-Now open your browser to 127.0.0.1:3000 to see the example.
+Open your browser to 127.0.0.1:3000 to see the example.

 ## Roadmap